Andrew-S-Rosen/cbe504/main.typ

 where $dot(v)$ is the volumetric flow rate and $P$ is the pressure of the stream.
 We can define $accent(W,dot)_"b"$ in differential form as
 $ accent(W,dot)_"b" = -P (dif V)/(dif t), $
-where $P$ here is the pressure within the reactor.
+where $P$ here is the pressure within the reactor.#footnote[Even though the volume may be changing, the pressure is assumed to be constant.
+To rationalize this, think about it as the volume of the system is changing in order to maintain the pressure at a constant value.]

 With this, we will rewrite $accent(W,dot)$ as
 $ accent(W,dot) = dot(v)_0 P_0 -dot(v)_1 P_1 + accent(W,dot)_"s" -P (dif V)/(dif t), $